velcrafting/website2025/README.md

 - Art (`/art`): “Bouncing Universe” interactive canvas.
 Shapes represent visits.
 Hover to influence orbits.
 Two modes:
   - Sandbox: shapes loop and respawn over time.
   - Battle: pick a winner; a black hole grows until one shape type remains (≤ 60s).
 Results tally anonymously over time.
 The sidebar panel lets you pick a shape, tune mouse influence, asteroid volume, and FPS.
   - Contact (`/contact`): Simple contact form (Resend email integration if env vars are set) and scheduling embed.
+  - Admin (`/admin`): Private dashboard for creating MDX articles and drafting or sending newsletters.
+When logged in, the sidebar exposes quick links to these admin tools.

 ## Content Authoring